Taro Logo

 return count

 A more efficient approach is to use a sliding window technique.
-We can maintain a window and expand it until it contains k odd numbers.
-Then, we can shrink the window from the left until it has less than k odd numbers.
-During this process, we count the number of valid subarrays.
+The core idea is to maintain a window and adjust its boundaries to ensure that the window always contains exactly k odd numbers.
+We can then count the number of such windows.

 return 0